 Instead of closed doors and open hostility, we need to re-establish the integrity of the refugee protection regime and the simple decency of human compassion.
-With a truly global sharing of responsibility, the numbers we face can be managed.
+With a truly global sharing of responsibility, the number of refugees we face can be managed.